5 Reasons Why the New Library of Congress Logo is Terrible

 Red + white + blue = America

-To abandon the blue for Amazon orange reveals how badly the Library of Congress wanted to feel new and modern.
+Abandon the American blue for Amazon orange reveals how badly the Library of Congress wanted to feel new and modern.

 Just look at the first lock-up.
 Why does the L in the subtitle sit between the B and the R?
 It’s not lined up to anything.